B1CA16/html-css-js-py-image-classification/Readme.md

 ```
 ### Run the Program

-Run the application and open the local server in the Browser.
+Run the application and it will open a local server.
 ```
 python app.py
 ```